-Courses completed at regionally accredited community or state colleges will be accepted with review by department chair and/or academic school deans.
+Courses completed at a regionally accredited community or state college will be accepted pending review by the department chair and/or academic dean.

 Transfer students with 30 or more credits will be exempt from Freshman Seminar.
 No developmental, preparatory or basic skills courses (non-degree credits) can be transferred into Bethune-Cookman University.
 They must be satisfied at this institution.
 These courses do not satisfy the general education requirements for graduation.

 In order to earn a degree from Bethune-Cookman University, at least 25% of the credit Hours required for the degree must be earned at the University (25 percent rule).
 Of this minimum amount of work, the last Semester must be taken at the University.
 Additionally, 30 percent of the student’s work in the major field must be completed at Bethune-Cookman University.

 A transfer student must complete at least 30 Semester Hours of coursework in residence to receive a degree from Bethune-Cookman University.
 Of this minimum amount of work, the last Semester must be taken at the University.
 Additionally, 30 percent of the student’s work in his major field must be completed at Bethune-Cookman University.

 The University is authorized under Federal law to enroll nonimmigrant students.
 International students must complete the Application for Admission and meet all applicable requirements for admission into the University.
 The application process includes a $25.00 nonrefundable application fee and certified or official final secondary school records and/or university transcripts.
 These documents must be verified by an accredited credentialing agency.